 The particular AI approach we apply to all this data is ML.
-Essentially, we use ML techniques to identify patterns by training data sets to be used to achieve specific outcomes like predicting a traveller’s preferred hotel or whether the price of a flight will go up or down.
+Essentially, we use ML techniques to identify patterns by training data sets to be used to achieve specific outcomes like predicting a traveler’s preferred hotel or whether the price of a flight will go up or down.
 Patterns in data can also be extended through further machine learning.
 These techniques find additional patterns in data that wouldn’t be obvious to humans who can’t process that much data so fast.
 ML makes the entire travel management system more predictive and action-oriented.

 Show me the data

 Data sciences like ML in business travel will largely happen without users needing to do anything other than enjoy a better experience.
 For instance, one scenario builds on the last technological shift from landlines and desktop to mobile devices.

 A smartphone is a window to travel choices that you carry in your pocket.
 Airline connections, hotels — it’s all there with a few taps.
 The obvious limitation is screen size.
 It can only display so many choices without scrolling.

 Scrolling might not be a barrier to perusing your social media feed.
 It can be a bigger obstacle when you’re scrambling to solve a customer emergency on the go.
 You want to make fast travel decisions that you know work for you and get back to business.
 Anything that helps us put your preferred choices at the top of the list makes it easier for you to take action.
 It also makes it more likely you’ll stay compliant with corporate travel policies rather than default to the numerous consumer travel apps that you could also access on your phone.